Bans of women's association football: Malaysia

 In mid-1961, the Johor Bahru FA denied that it would allow women's football competitions to be organised, saying that "we don't want to make it a spectacle.
 It is certainly not a game for women."

 Netherlands

 In 1896, Sparta Rotterdam attempted to organise a women's football team to play in a friendly against the British Ladies' Football Club.
 However, the Royal Dutch Football Association (KNVB) argued that the match would damage the sport's reputation and ordered the club to cancel the match.
-Women's football was explicitly banned in the Netherlands by the KNVB between 1938 and 1971.
+The KNVB continued to ban women's football until 1971.